Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

-Made with good-for-you ingredients and also really delicious, this pumpkin bread is an excellent option for anyone who wants to bake a healthier loaf.
+Made with better-for-you ingredients and also really delicious, this healthy pumpkin bread is an excellent option for anyone who wants to bake a healthier loaf.

 This is another really wonderful recipe developed by none other than Brittany Angell!
 She’s an incredible recipe developer that is really gifted in specialty (think: special diets) baked goods.
 Brittany knocked this recipe out of the park (no surprise there, though!).